ctarda/wordpress-ios-wiki/WordPress-for-iOS-Style-Guide.md

 Document the synchronization assumptions the class makes, if any.
 If an instance of the class can be accessed by multiple threads, take extra care to document the rules and invariants surrounding multithreaded use.

 ##Cocoa and Objective-C Features
+###Interface files

+Interface files should be as short as possible: don't declare instance variables, and declare only properties and methods that need to be exposed to other classes.
+Everything else should go into an interface extension inside the implementation file.
+Remember that you don't need to declare private methods anymore with a modern Xcode version.

 ###Overridden NSObject Method Placement
 It is strongly recommended and typical practice to place overridden methods of _NSObject_ at the top of an _@implementation_.
 This commonly applies (but is not limited) to the _init..._, _copyWithZone:_, and _dealloc_ methods. _init_... methods should be grouped together, followed by the _copyWithZone:_ method, and finally the _dealloc_ method.